apache/datafusion-site/_posts/2024-08-20-python-datafusion-40.0.0.md

 to all who provided input!

 We would like to give an special thank you to [@3ok] who created the initial version of the wrapper definitions.
-The work they did was time consuming and required exception attention to detail.
+The work they did was time consuming and required exceptional attention to detail.
 It provided enormous value to starting this project.
 Thank you!

 ## Get Involved